Posts By :

 Fuel Market News

-Crude oil is trading below $80 for the fifth straight week at a current price of $76.21/barrel. $2.00 higher than last week, as oil prices trended upward for the second week straight.
+Crude oil is trading below $80 for the second week straight, at a current price of $78.12/barrel, $0.51 lower than last week, as oil prices trended downward, for the fourth straight week.

 It’s essential to recognize that fuel prices result from a complex interplay of the factors mentioned above and other factors regionally.
 Additionally, prices may vary by specific regions within Oregon and Washington.
 For the most precise and up-to-date information on fuel prices and the causes for these price changes within your area, use the links below for AAA & GasBuddy.